 The podcast is supported by Manawaker’s patrons on Patreon.

 There is no requirement of submitted stories other than length.
 The ideal length is around 800 words, but stories as short as 250 or as long as 1500 may be considered.
 All genres will be considered, but the story must remain accessible to all ages, which mostly means no erotica or gore-horror.
+The editor has a particular love for sci-fi stories, so those may get slightly stronger consideration.
+We also prefer stories that have a plot.
+Vignettes are great, and necessarily make up a large part of what we accept at this length requirement, but having a proper beginning, middle, and end will score extra points.
+We tend to get a lot of stories which are essentially a misidentification twist.
+If being able to see the characters from the beginning would have ruined the story (or some similar ‘trick’ on the audience), we probably don’t want it.

 Previously published work is okay, as long as you let us know where it was published previously, so we can credit them in the podcast.
 It’s the submitter’s responsibility to ensure they have the rights to their work before submitting.

-If your work is accepted, you will grant Manawaker Studio the right to edit and produce the work non-exclusively as part of the weekly podcast (which is posted on the Manawaker website, iTunes podcast store, Google Music, and several other aggregators which pull content from those services.) and in an audiobook collection, which may remain ‘in print’ indefinitely.
+If your work is accepted, you will grant Manawaker Studio the right to edit and produce the work non-exclusively as part of the weekly podcast (which is posted on the Manawaker website, iTunes podcast store, Google Music, Spotify, and several other aggregators which pull content from those services.) and in an audiobook collection, which may remain ‘in print’ indefinitely.
 The work or parts of it may also be used for promotional purposes by Manawaker Studio.

 At no point will Manawaker studio require any sort of exclusive rights to any story, and the original creator will retain all copyrights.